Ritvik-Sapra/DSA/README.md

 The level of these problems are higher and can be used as a challenge by anyone to solve.
 Although they just make use of strong understanding of the basics.

+A folder called [Patterns](./Patterns) also exist.
+It contains questions based on pattern printing.
+These questions are available in Java and Cpp and are excellent for the understanding of control flow and building logic and concepts.
+It is advised that these questions should be solved prior to start learning DSA.

 ## 2. Learning plan

 The following is the suggested learning plan for people who are just starting off to learn DSA.